spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ## Tag and Filter Clusters

 Palette provides the ability to add tags to your cluster profiles and clusters.
-This helps you organize and categorize your clusters and environments based on your criteria.
+This helps you organize and categorize your clusters based on your custom criteria.
 You can add tags during the creation process or by editing the resource after it has been created.

+Adding tags to your clusters helps you find and identify your clusters, without having to rely on cluster naming.
+This is especially important when operating with many clusters or multiple cloud deployments.

 <Tabs groupId="tutorial">
 <TabItem label="UI workflow" value="UI">

 Navigate to the left **Main Menu** and select **Clusters** to view your deployed clusters.
-Find the cluster you deployed with the *hello-universe* application named `[cloud provider]-cluster`.
+Find the `[cloud provider]-cluster` you deployed with the *hello-universe* application.
 Click on it to view its **Overview** tab.

-Click on the **Settings** dropdown menu in the upper right corner and click on **Cluster Settings**.
+Click on the **Settings** dropdown menu in the upper right corner and select **Cluster Settings**.

 ![Image that shows the Settings dropdown menu](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_cluster-settings-dropdown.png)